 |The West Tower, Kelso Abbey|

 Kelso sits quietly on the banks of the River Tweed, at a junction with the Teviot River.
-The river flows gently past from Floors Castle on its way to Coldstream. there are many walks along the banks of the Tweed and if you are lucky you may see salmon leaping.
+The river is spanned by Kelso Bridge, built at the beginning of the 19h century and flows gently past from Floors Castle on its way to Coldstream. there are many walks along the banks of the Tweed and if you are lucky you may see salmon leaping.